 Separation anxiety in dogs can be a tricky thing to deal with and requires tons of patience and understanding.
 That is why to start this blog we will first cover what separation anxiety actually is in order to get you on the same mindset as your dog.

 Separation anxiety in dogs occurs often when the pet parent or other family members leave them to be alone in their house.
 This can lead to destructive behaviors and other disobedient actions.
-Some owners thing these dogs are acting out in spite but in all reality they are so anxious and scared they just start doing something and oftentimes it is not good for either them or the people around them.
+Some owners think these dogs are acting out in spite but in all reality, they are so anxious and scared they just start doing something and oftentimes it is not good for either them or the people around them.

 There are many things that could trigger separation anxiety in your dog and every case is different but there are some moments in a dog’s life that can make this happen more than others, these include.